SoftUni-Internal/interactive-content/EN/11-Front-End-Basics/01-JavaScript.md

 An object is a reference data type, a ​collection of key-value pairs, called fields.

+JavaScript is based around objects and everything, including functions, can be regarded as an object.

-You define (and create) a JavaScript object with an object literal:
+We define a JavaScript object with an object literal:

 ```js
 let student = {​